x

 Now that we’ve covered what causes wildfires, let’s discuss what you’ll need to survive them.

 A bag packed with essential supplies for each family member is a prepping basic.
-This bag is useful for any type of disaster.
-It ensures that you don’t have to waste time packing a bag if you need to leave immediately.
+Useful for any type of disaster, a go bag ensures that you don’t have to waste time packing luggage if you find yourself needing to split on short notice.

 (Image Courtesy of KQED)

-Depending on the fire and how much warning you have, you might need to leave as quickly as possible.
-Remember, you also need a bag or tote of supplies for any pets that will be evacuating with you.
-Most people will evacuate using a vehicle, so there may be some space for additional supplies.
-While taking items with you that will help get you through an emergency is nice, do not make the potentially fatal mistake of trying to fill your car when danger is rapidly approaching.
+Depending on the fire and how much warning you have, you might need to leave ASAP.
+If and when this occurs, do not make the potentially fatal mistake of trying to fill your car when danger is rapidly approaching.

 • Any prescription medications and glasses